Tharike

-Tharike is a village in the Ludhiana district of Punjab, India.
+Tharike is a suburb of Ludhiana city in the Indian state of Punjab.
+It was earlier a village but now the area has come under the city.

 Demographics

 As of 2001 census, the village has the total population of 8,884 with 4,773 males and 4,111 females; thus, males constitutes 54% and females 46% of population with the sex ratio of 861 females per thousand males.